-WHEREAS the West Babylon School District is desirous of maintaining the latest technology for students; and

-WHEREAS Western Suffolk BOCES has proposed Project #2010-1692 Rev. 1, including 22 Smartboards and 220 Dell desktop computers, under COSER provided and authorizes the signing of documents associated with the above by the Superintendent of Schools or the Executive Director for
+- WHEREAS the West Babylon School District is desirous of maintaining the latest technology for students; and - WHEREAS Western Suffolk BOCES has proposed Project #2010-1692 Rev. 1, including 22 Smartboards and 220 Dell desktop computers, under COSER A502, financed for five (5) years as a multi-year shared service agreement. - BE IT RESOLVED: that the West Babylon School District authorizes the acceptance of proposed Project #2010-1692 Rev. 1, according to the payment schedule provided and authorizes the signing of documents associated with the above by the Superintendent of Schools or the Executive Director for Finance & Operations.